 Throughout the entire feasibility study, the objective has remained at the forefront: reducing coastal storm surge risks to human health, public safety, emergency access and the economic viability of the Charleston peninsula, while enhancing overall coastal resiliency.
 Public engagement and a continued close partnership with the study’s non-federal sponsor, the City of Charleston, also remain vital to the study’s success and its development of a potential federal project.

-Over the last several months, the study has used public and agency feedback and results from detailed modeling to optimize the tentatively-selected plan.
-Among some of the plan’s most significant changes since the draft FR/EA are: a decrease in the estimated project cost from $1.75 billion to $1.1 billion, an increased benefit-cost-ratio from 2.2:1 to 10.2:1, the addition of living shorelines, a reduction of wetland impacts, the modeling of impacts to surrounding areas and a refined interior drainage analysis.
+Over the last several months, the study has used public and agency feedback and results from detailed modeling to refine the proposed plan.
+Among some of the plan’s most significant changes since the draft FR/EA are: a decrease in the estimated project cost from $1.75 billion to $1.1 billion, an increased benefit-cost-ratio from 2.2:1 to 10.8:1, the addition of living shorelines, a reduction of wetland impacts, the modeling of impacts to surrounding areas and a refined interior drainage analysis.